 - Limitations in complex activities represent constraints encountered when people, in interaction with their environment, attempt to participate in community life.

-The use of the Subcommittee's recommendation of these paired measures of basic and complex activity limitations is conceptually similar to the way others have divided disability.
-It is also is consistent with the International Classification of Functioning, Disability and Health (ICF) separation of activities and participation domains.
-These two categories are not mutually exclusive; persons may have both limitations in basic activities and limitations in complex activities.
-Further information regarding the definition and methods can be found in the Individuals with Disabilities and Special Health Care Needs section in Chapter 4, Priority Populations.
+The use of the subcommittee's recommendation of these paired measures of basic and complex activity limitations is conceptually similar to the way others have divided disability.
+It is also consistent with the International Classification of Functioning, Disability, and Health separation of activities and participation domains.
+These two categories are not mutually exclusive; people may have limitations in basic activities and limitations in complex activities.
+Further information regarding the definition and methods can be found in the Individuals With Disabilities and Special Health Care Needs section in Chapter 4, Priority Populations.

 Return to Contents